A Beginners Guild to Social Media Marketing for Dental Offices. Plus 10 Winning Social Media Content Ideas

 If a dental office has never had any social media accounts, the best place to start building their followers is to let their patients know they have social media.
 They can write their social handles on their patient information boards, include their social media handles in client emails, and tell their patients while they are in the office to follow them on social media for office updates and information.
 Another great way to build a following on social media is to follow and engage with other similar accounts.
 Dental offices can follow and engage with their staff, dental publications, and dental suppliers across social media.

 After a dental office starts building a solid following, it’s time to concentrate on creating engaging content.
 Take advantage of current trends to grow brand recognition.
-One of the biggest trends to come from 2021 is video and image content that is authentic and prioritizes content over production quality.
-Audiences want to see relatable content that educates or entertains and the people behind the brand more than fancy video effects or stock images.
+One of the biggest trends to come from 2022 are short Reels that use trending audio in creative ways.
+There is no need for high-value production equipment.
+Keep it reel in your Reels.
+No matter what type of content you post, the most important thing is to create content that is authentic.
+Audiences want to see relatable content that educates, entertains and engages and is real (real people over stock photos)

 10 Social Media Content Ideas for Dental Offices:

 - Patient education videos - proper flossing and brushing techniques, myth vs fact videos, etc.

 - Meet the dental team content